prisma/labels/README.md

 ## Copying the labels to another repository

-Using the command below, it will copy the existing labels of this repository to the repository defined, here `prisma/my-destination-repo` as an example.
+Using the command below, it will copy the [existing labels of this repository](https://github.com/prisma/labels/labels) to the repository defined, here `prisma/my-destination-repo` as an example.

 ```
 gh label clone prisma/labels --repo prisma/my-destination-repo
 !
 Cloned 35 labels of 44 from prisma/prisma-labels to prisma/my-destination-repo
 ```

+See https://cli.github.com/manual/gh_label_clone documentation for more information.